Why Are My Goldfish Dying Outside the Pond? [9 Reasons]

 If you have purchased the correct filter for your tank size and it is maintained correctly, there is no reason that goldfish should not live outside of the pond for several years.
 Improper filtration can cause poor water quality issues, so check your filter on a regular basis to ensure that it is working properly.
 Since you cannot test a fish’s water in the same manner that you can test your own, there are several ways to check if your filter needs cleaning or replacement:

-See also Can Koi and Arowana Live Together in a Pond?
+See also Can You Over Aerate a Pond?

 Look for Particulate Matter – Clumps of dirt and other solid objects floating around in the aquarium can mean that the filter is not working properly.
 Most filters should keep the aquarium water clear of pollutants, but if you find dirt and debris, consider moving your fish into a clean tank with new water.
 If this does not work, it may be time to replace or rebuild your filtering system.